 “Enter ye in at the straight gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat:

-In regard to the atheists we talked about yesterday, I don’t know how You can put up with us, Father.
-People are horrible, especially the non-believers.
+In regards to the atheists we talked about yesterday, I don’t know how You can put up with us.
+People are horrible, especially the non-believers (I was one of them).
 Some of them have got to be the devil’s children.

-Last I knew You created heaven and the earth (Gen 1:1) and everything else (Jn 1:3), but, as I just stated, there are a lot of stupid people in the world (more than half of the United States has no sense, otherwise we’d have a real president).
+Last I knew, You created heaven and the earth (Gen 1:1) and everything else (Jn 1:3), but, as I just stated, there are a lot of stupid people in the world (more than half of the United States has no sense, otherwise Obama never would have been a president, a Muslim).

 Tomorrow we’re going to look at…